garrettheath4/money/README.md

 npm run start
 ```

-Run the following commands to deploy this web app to GitHub Pages:
+Run the following command to build and deploy this web app to GitHub Pages:

 ```
-npm run build
 npm run deploy
 ```